-Einstein's theory, on the other hand, makes precise predictions that are testable.
-And it already passed a number of tests.
-Eddington observed during a solar eclipse that starlight was deflected by the mass of the sun, as Einstein predicted.
-An atomic clock was brought into orbit at high speed around the earth, and it showed a slight distortion of time compared to the time measured on earth, as Einstein predicted.
-Einstein's theory is still being tested now, for example in the CERN facilities.
-If it turned out that a particle in the accelerator would reach a speed faster than the speed of light, Einstein's theory would be falsified.
+Einstein's theory, on the other hand, makes precise predictions that are testable, and has indeed undergone and passed numerous assessments.
+During a solar eclipse, astronomer Arthur Eddington observed that starlight was deflected by the mass of the sun, just like Einstein had predicted.
+An atomic clock was brought into orbit around the earth at high speed, and it showed a slight distortion of time compared to the time measured on earth, as Einstein, too, had predicted.
+Einstein's theory is currently still being tested, for example at the CERN facilities.
+If it turned out that a particle in the accelerator would reach a speed faster than the speed of light, however, Einstein's theory would be falsified.

 The importance of criticism

 That is the crucial difference between sciences and pseudo-sciences.
-Sciences are open to refutation, pseudo-sciences protect or immunize their theories against refutation.
-This of course does not mean that scientists are not susceptible to the confirmation bias.
-Of course they are – we all are – and good scientists are aware of that.
-Darwin, for example, made the following entry in his journal: ‘I used the following golden rule for many years: as soon as I noticed a published fact, a new observation or thought that contradicted my general results, I always made a note of it.
+Sciences remain subjectable to refutation, whereas pseudo-sciences protect or immunize their theories from refutation.
+Certainly, that does not mean that scientists are not susceptible to the confirmation bias.
+Rather, they are – as all of us are – and good scientists acknowledge that.
+Biologist Charles Darwin, for example, made the following entry in his journal: ‘I used the following golden rule for many years: as soon as I noticed a published fact, a new observation or thought that contradicted my general results, I always made a note of it.
 I knew from experience that such facts are very easily overlooked and forgotten.’
-(Darwin 1887/1958).
+(Darwin, 1887/1958).

-But we cannot expect all scientists to have so much insight into their own psychology and be as diligent as Darwin.
-Fortunately, the scientific context and methodology protects sciences against the confirmation bias of scientists.
-By creating a culture of open discussion and criticism on each other's theories, the truth-biasing effects of the confirmation bias can be restricted.
+However, we cannot expect all scientists to have so much insight into their own psychology and be as diligent as Darwin.
+Fortunately, scientific context and methodology protects the sciences from scientists' confirmation bias.
+By creating an environment of open debate which encourages participants to approach each other's work critically, the truth-biasing effects of the confirmation bias can remain contained.
 In such a context, the confirmation bias can even be an asset.
-That way all scientists go the extra mile to defend their opinions, while their colleagues go the extra mile to provide counter-arguments and evidence.
-In a scientific context there is no lack of motivation to refute a theory.
+This way, all scientists go the extra mile to defend their findings, , evidence.
+In a scientific context, there is no lack of motivation to refute a theory.
 The physicist who refutes Einstein's theory goes in the history books.

 Immunization strategies

-That is typically not the case in pseudo-sciences.
-There, the discussion with skeptical colleagues is generally not engaged in.
+That is typically not the case in pseudo-sciences, where much less discussion amongst skeptical colleagues arguably takes place.
 Theories are not made vulnerable by exposing them to criticism, but are shielded from criticism.
-This is done with so-called immunization strategies.
+This is done by means of so-called immunization strategies.
 Firstly, pseudo-scientists often weaken their claims or give a new interpretation when there is strong counterevidence.
 In other words, they set up ‘moving targets’.
 A good example of such a re-interpretation occurred in the religious community known as the witnesses of Jehovah.
 They predicted that Christ would return in 1873.
 When he did not, they argued that he had indeed returned but as an invisible spiritual being.

-We find something similar in Freud’s psychoanalysis.
-According to Freud, neurotic disorders were the result of a frustration of the libido.
-When many soldiers developed neuroses in the first World War by being exposed to the horror of war (the shellshock phenomenon currently referred to as ‘post-traumatic stress disorder’), refuting Freud’s view, Freud saved his theory by arguing that war threatened the soldiers in their most desired love object: their own body.
+We see something similar occur with Freud’s psychoanalysis.
+According to Freud, neurosess was attributable the result of a frustration of the libido.
+When many soldiers developed neuroses in the first World War by being exposed to the horror of war (the shellshock phenomenon currently referred to as a form of ‘post-traumatic stress disorder’), refuting Freud’s view, Freud saved his theory by arguing that war threatened the soldiers in their most desired love object: their own body.
 The libido theory remained intact, but it was radically reinterpreted.